CLGallant/MindFirst-Engine-M1E/Cloud_Credits_Application.md

 # Cloud Credits Application for the MindFirst Engine (M1E)

 ## Purpose and Vision
 The **MindFirst Engine (M1E)** is a groundbreaking post-identity framework designed to create ethical, inclusive, and high-performing AI systems.
 By focusing exclusively on **Operating System Mapping (OS Mapping)**—a model built around understanding cognitive processes and reasoning patterns—MindFirst eliminates reliance on demographic assumptions like gender, race, or age, creating bias-free interactions.

-**TherapyLite**, a highlighted application of M1E, leverages OS Mapping to deliver therapy-adjacent support designed to adapt to each user’s cognitive style.
+TherapyLite, a highlighted application of M1E, leverages OS Mapping to deliver therapy-adjacent support designed to adapt to each user’s cognitive style.
 This adaptive approach ensures therapeutic continuity and accessibility while protecting user privacy through user-controlled memory anchoring.
 The cloud credits requested will enable the development, experimentation, and deployment of M1E systems, accelerating efforts to create ethical solutions for mental health, education, and equitable human-computer collaboration.

 ---